 Examples with lie in a sentence:

-Try these exercises to test your understanding of the differences between lay and lie.
+Try these exercises to test your understanding of the frequently confused words – lay and lie.
 You will have to think about tenses a lot so keep checking the table above to see which form you need to use!

 Answers: